jiy016/Recipe-Rating-Analysis-Prediction/README.md

 | *'saturated fat'* | 0.00 | √ |
 | *'carbohydrates'* | 0.00 | √ |

-Based on the permutation test, we **reject the null hypothesis** for most of columns, since having a p-value less than 0.05 means that under the null hypothesis, the probability of this situation happens due to chance is less than 5%.
+Based on the permutation test results, we **reject the null hypothesis** for most of columns, since having a p-value less than 0.05 means that under the null hypothesis, the probability of this situation happens due to chance is less than 5%.
 <iframe
   src="assets/perm_sugar.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+p-value for sugar: 0.00, reject
 <iframe
   src="assets/perm_minutes.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+p-value for mintues: 0.042, reject

 But there are also columns related to the missing so much.
 For example, column *sodium* has a high p-value of **0.896**, and *protein* column has a p-value of **0.16**, which suggests that we **fail to reject** the null hypothesis of those two columns.
 <iframe